riddryan/Running/README.md

 * Also includes some simulations of models that fall under the category of Differential Algebraic Equations, located in the folder DAE.
 This is a result of setting unconstrained degrees of freedom to have zero mass, which can still be solved for if there are springs and/or dampers that act on those DOF.

+### Tutorial ###

+The process of describing a model, solving the equations of motion, constructing a class definition of that model, and then using the model to find and analyze limit cycles are described here.

+## Steps ##

+1. Use the Dynamics Workbench packages to build a 2D or 3D model, and then export the equations of motion into a .m file for use in Matlab.
+It is also helpful to export the energy of each body & spring, the position & velocity vectors of each point, and the Constraint matrices and their derivatives as well.

+2. Copy an old class definition file that most resembles your desired model, rename it appropriately, and then go through the annoying process of copy/pasting and class-specific changes that are required in each method.

+* If desired, for your class `MyClass.m`, also create an m-file `MyClassState.m` in the State_Definitions folder to allow easier decoding of which state is which.
+* If you created your class from `OldClass.m`, replace each call to `OldClass` and `OldClassState` by `MyClass` and `MyClassState` respectively.
+* Copy and paste the appropiate output from Mathematica into the methods `getMMandRHS`, `getConstraints`, `getVelJacob`, `getEnergies`, `getPoints`, and `getcomWR`
+* You will probably have to change several other class methods by hand including: `onestep` , `plot`, methods that serve as event functions for simulations, methods that calculate special quantities such as power going through a spring (could also export from Mathematica).
+You may also have to change `getSpeed`, `getStepLength`, and `getAerialFraction`.

+3. Use the method `test` to simulate the model and test for energy conservation, that event functions are working properly, that constraints are working properly, and to get initial conditions that look like they could be close to a limit cycle.

+4. Use method `findLimitCycle` (of class Runner unless otherwise overridden) to take those initial conditons and find a limit cycle that meet the desired constraints of speed, step length, air time, and any other constraints specified.

+5. Use that limit cycle to find other limit cycles and analyze how parameters effect dynamics and energetics using `parmstudy1d.m` and `parmstudy2d.m`

+## Example ##

 ### Important Methods  ###

 * `test` is a static method used to test energy conservation, that constraints are working, that event functions are working, and to play with initial conditions and parameters to try to get close to a limit cycle.
 It is basically a mess and a playground.
 It might be better to divide `test` into multiple static methods that each contain a single test.